 Kern River is committed to safety and believes it is an integral part of our company's performance.
-Kern River's policy is to meet or exceed all applicable local, state and federal safety laws and regulations in the construction and operation of our pipelines and facilities.
+Our policy is to meet or exceed all applicable local, state and federal safety laws and regulations in the construction and operation of our pipelines and facilities.

 Pipelines are the safest form of transportation, according to National Transportation Safety Board and Department of Transportation statistics.
 Without pipelines, energy products such as gasoline, diesel, natural gas and propane would have to be transported by truck, rail and waterways at a much greater risk to the public and the environment.

 The safety of interstate pipelines is regulated by the Department of Transportation's Pipeline and Hazardous Materials Safety Administration.
 The DOT imposes a broad range of rigorous standards and inspection requirements for pipeline design, material specifications, construction standards, and maintenance and testing requirements.

-- Before a pipeline is built or expanded, Kern River researches and plans to ensure the safe construction and operation of the system.
+- Before a pipeline is built or expanded, we research and plan to ensure the safe construction and operation of the system.

-- Kern River builds our pipelines with welded steel pipe.
-Pipeline representatives inspect the pipe at the steel mills during fabrication to ensure its quality meets or exceeds federal, industry and Kern River standards.
+- We build our pipelines with welded steel pipe.
+Our pipeline representatives inspect the pipe at the steel mills during fabrication to ensure the quality meets or exceeds federal, industry and Kern River standards.

-- During construction, Kern River representatives inspect the construction of the pipeline and related facilities.
+- During construction, our representatives inspect the construction of the pipeline and related facilities.
 The welds linking the pipe joints are tested to ensure integrity.